kurator-dev/kurator/docs/proposals/rollout/rollout.md

     StepWeight int `json:"stepWeight,omitempty"`

     // StepWeights defines the incremental traffic weight steps for analysis phase
-    // Note: Cannot configure StepWeights and StepWeight at the same time.
+    // Note: Cannot configure stepWeights and stepWeight at the same time.
-    // If both StepWeights and MaxWeight are configured, the traffic
+    // If both stepWeights and maxWeight are configured, the traffic
-    // will be scaled according to the settings in StepWeights only.
+    // will be scaled according to the settings in stepWeights only.
     // If set stepWeights: [1, 10, 20, 80]
     // The flow ratio between PREVIEW and PRIMARY at each step is
     // (1:99) (10:90) (20:80) (80:20)